brendankellyODG/opendatagroup.github.io/Product Manuals/MATLAB Model Runner/index.md

     EV = eig(A)
 ```

-* Load model into FastScore and make sure it is listed as Octave:
+* Load model into ModelOp Center and make sure it is listed as Octave:
 ``` bash
 $ fastscore model add eigen eigen.m
 $ fastscore model list